dwblair/cabal-netx/README.md

 ## Usage

-First, the peer sockets server using:
+First, run the peer sockets server using:

-`node node peersocket.js --cabal [cabal key]`
+`node peersocket.js --cabal [cabal key]`

 Or use the included script: